-OKEL’s team of highly skilled commercial engineers each have over 20 years’ experience in their trade profession providing our customers with the confidence and reassurance in knowing that the installation teams assigned to our customers individual project have all the necessary trade qualifications and certifications for the works to be carried out on site.
+OKEL’s team of highly skilled lead commercial engineers each have over 25 years’ experience in their trade profession providing our customers with the confidence and reassurance in knowing that the installation teams assigned to our customers individual project have all the necessary trade qualifications and certifications for the works to be carried out on site.

 As part of managing health and safety within your business it’s important that you control risks within your workplace to include when suppliers and contractors are asked to work on site.